Astro-Chart for Andrew Demcak

 A note on process:

-The poems in this collection are remixes of Sylvia Plath’s Ariel-era poems.
-Not to worry, these are all original, transformed works – I have not violated any laws regarding copyrighted material – I checked with a lawyer.
-Plath’s poems still exist – I’ve done nothing to harm them.
 This is a post-post-post-modern book; it is one big metaphor.
 I reconstructed the poems for Lazarus, a Remix using the 1960s remix process that William S. Burroughs used in creating such works as The Ticket That Exploded and Nova Express, among other novels.
-My process, however, includes additional poetical steps: editing for meaning/subject matter/clarity, an injection of poetic metrical count (making it, at times, closer to blank verse, or French syllabic verse), and/or insertion various rhyme formulae.
+My process, however, includes additional poetical steps: editing for meaning/subject matter/clarity, an injection of poetic metrical count (making it, at times, closer to blank verse, or French syllabic verse), and/or insertion of various rhyme formulae.

 Those familiar with the text of Plath’s Ariel will notice that I completed my poem series by remixing and including additional poems Plath wrote during her last year that were not originally collected in Ariel.
-I took poetic license with some of the poem titles, as well.
+I took poetic license with the poem titles, as well.

 When read aloud, these poems reveal their true music.